RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### In-text reference

 > Previous research appears to indicate...
-(Vanna, cited in Martin and Rodriguez 2021).
+(Vanna 2019, cited in Martin and Rodriguez 2021).

-> Vanna (cited in Martin and Rodriguez 2021) suggests that...
+> Vanna (2019, cited in Martin and Rodriguez 2021) suggests that...

 In both examples, the ideas belong to Vanna (2019), but you paraphrased them from your reading of Martin and Rodriguez's (2021) work.